Your Basket

 Diet plays a critical role in shaping the gut microbiome.

-Nutritional interventions that may benefit individuals with ASD include:
+Nutritional interventions that may benefit neurodivergent individuals include:

 • An Elimination Diet: Some studies suggest that removing gluten and casein can reduce gastrointestinal and behavioural symptoms, possibly by decreasing gut inflammation (source).
 The evidence is mixed but anecdotal reports show us that for some it is incredibly helpful.